solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-03-build-copilot.md

     @app.post('/chat')
     def generate_chat_completion(request: CompletionRequest):
         """Generate a chat completion using the Azure OpenAI API."""
-        # Define the system prompt that contains the agent's persona.
+        # Define the system prompt that contains the assistant's persona.
         system_prompt = """
         You are an intelligent copilot for Cosmic Works designed to help users manage and find bicycle-related products.
         You are helpful, friendly, and knowledgeable, but can only answer questions about Cosmic Works products.